 - Perform other work assignments as requested/needed.

-- Collaborate with partners who also work with victims housed throughout the region to assure smooth and thorough housing and case management services.
+- Collaborate with partners who also work with prevention and youth throughout the region to assure smooth and thorough education and case management services.

 - Bachelor’s degree in relate field and/or professional training.

 - Proven work history in advocacy work or working with Deaf/hard of hearing communities.